 Rationale:

 Inserted transgene(s) may spread and persist in natural populations.
-Some of the transgenes in LM mosquitoes are designed not to persist whereas others are expected to spread rapidly through wild population.
-In cases where the LM mosquitoes have been found through the risk assessment process to have the potential to cause adverse effects to the biological diversity, taking also into account human health, methods to reduce the persistence of the transgene in the environment or to mitigate the expression of the transgene may be needed.
-Monitoring during and after the environmental release of the LM mosquitoes to address prompt detection of unexpected adverse effects may be recommended (see additional considerations on monitoring below).
+Some of the transgenes in LMMs are designed not to persist whereas others are expected to spread rapidly through wild population.
+In cases where the LMMs have been found through the risk assessment process to have the potential to cause adverse effects to the biological diversity, taking also into account human health, methods may be needed to reduce the persistence of the transgene in the environment or to mitigate the expression of the transgene.
+Monitoring during and after the environmental release of the LMMs to address prompt detection of unexpected adverse effects may be recommended (see additional considerations on monitoring below).

 Risk Management strategies